ambarprajapati/react-capabilities-few-demos/README.md

 <img src="https://github.com/ambarprajapati/react-capabilities-few-demos/blob/master/todo2.jpg" />

-In the following Demonstration, we use the repository made in demo-one and modify the logic to use Redux
+In this demo, we use the repository made in demo-one and modify the logic to use Redux - Actions, Reducers, Components and Dispatchers

 ### Functional Objectives: